Designing an Intelligent Transportation System to Improve Detection of Wrong Way Drivers

 May 29th, 2018

-In July 2016, I had the opportunity to be a part of a life-saving initiative to create a wrong-way driving detection system as part of the Wrong-Way Detection Prevention Pilot Program – Phase 1 for the Central Florida Expressway Authority (CFX).
+In July 2016, I had the opportunity to be a part of a life-saving initiative to deploy a wrong-way driving detection system in collaboration with the Central Florida Expressway Authority (CFX), the University of Central Florida (UCF) and Traffic & Parking Control Co.,Inc. (TAPCO) as part of the Wrong-Way Detection Prevention Pilot Program – Phase 1 for CFX.

 While wrong-way driving collisions account for only 3 percent of crashes, the fatalities for these crashes can be up to 27 times higher than any other type of vehicular crash, according to a 2012 National Transportation Safety Board report.
 DRMP provided Intelligent Transportation Systems (ITS) design to create a system to detect wrong-way vehicles in real-time.